ipaas-org/ipaas-backend/readme.md

 - [ ] paginate the list of repos
 - [ ] add git service method that creates a channel for a repo that send info about updates to the repo
 - [ ] repos shouldnt return a bool in updates and delete cause it's not really used

+# infos and observations

+to retrive logs correctly from the ui:

+1. get logs
+2. use the last timestamp in the `from` parameter and add `X-Last-Log-Nano` header with the same timestamp to prevent the server from returning the same single log line